symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

        :language: bash
        :start-after: #!/bin/sh

-4. Once the transactions are confirmed, the next step is to **share R's private key with the node** through a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>`.
+4. Once the transactions are confirmed, the next step is to **share R's private key with the node**.
+This can be done in one of two ways depending on whether you are the node owner and have access to the node's configuration or not.

+   If you are the **node owner**, you simply need to set the remote account's private signing key in the ``harvesterSigningPrivateKey`` field in the :ref:`node-properties-harvesting-configuration`.

+   **Otherwise**, a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>` must be used.
 As the private key will be shared in an **encrypted message**, only the node will be able to see it.
-Moreover, **R** does not possess any mosaic.
+Moreover, **R** does not own any mosaic.

-   The harvested |networkcurrency| will be sent to **M** as it has established a link with the node through the :ref:`NodeKeyLinkTransaction <node-key-link-transaction>`.
+   The harvesting fees will be sent to **M** as it has established a link with the node through the :ref:`NodeKeyLinkTransaction <node-key-link-transaction>`.

    Sign the :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>` with **M** (or **A** for added privacy, as stated in the Prerequisites) and announce it to the network.